adriandifelice/adriandifelice/README.md

 ### Hi!  👋

+I'm a Javascript developer with passion for startups and entrepreneurship.
+I also enjoy learning new technologies as it opens new frontiers and capabilities for applications.

 I’m currently working on the following web/mobile applications:
    - :bread:  Doughy, an app connecting bakeries with customers looking for fresh baked goods.
    - :video_game: trademon.io, collaborating on an app to sell & trade digital game items.